 Medical assisting is one of the nation’s fastest-growing careers.
 All CMAs (AAMA) have passed a national certification exam and share a common commitment of providing a caring patient experience.

-The Mitchell Community College Medical Assisting Diploma Program has a job placement rate of 80% for the students completing in 2018, a 100% pass rate on the CMA (AAMA) certification exam for the 2017 graduating class, and a 75% retention rate for the 2017 admission cohort.
-There are several support services available to students so that they can successfully complete the program.
+The Mitchell Community College Medical Assisting Diploma Program has a job placement rate of 80% in 2018 and a pass rate of 90% on the CMA (AAMA) certification exam for the 2019 graduating class.

 Bureau of Labor Statistics, U.S. Department of Labor Last Modified Date: April 12, 2019.